 - Updates for FS One Solo – Updates to Solo included with Hangar 9 trainer airplanes

-For the most recent update, try out our FS One V2.1.4 Update (beta) Includes the latest updates, features, and bug fixes.
+Includes the latest updates, features, and bug fixes.
 This update can be installed at any time on top of any previous V2 installation.
 It includes all previous V2 updates.
 These updates are not compatible with V1.
-Download and see V2.1.4 release notes
+Release notes

 Requires: FS One V2

-Note: Instead of installing this update, we recommend installing the newer V2.1.4 beta above.
+Note: Instead of installing this update, we recommend installing the newer V2.1.4 above.

 This V2.1.3 update installs the latest aircraft addition: BD-5J High Performance Microjet.